JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 - add to local storage, tasks should be saved between refreshes #DONE
 - delete a task also from local storage #DONE
-- Search through tasks
+- Search through tasks #DONE
 - style the interface
-- skeleton CSS for a start
+- skeleton CSS for a start #DONE
-- Google icons or fontawesome
+- Google icons or fontawesome #DONE
-- To do items save even when closing browser
+- To do items save even when closing browser #DONE
-- Clear state
+- Clear state #DONE
-- Functions!!!
+- Functions!!! #DONE
-- No duplicate code
+- No duplicate code #DONE
 - branch name is task/TODOlist
 - when i push the request, i should send a merge request to the main branch